 At St. Aidan's we believe Science should be dynamic, interesting and challenging for all students.
-In Key stage 3 students have three lessons of Science per week.
+In Key Stage 3 students have three lessons of Science per week.
 For Years 7 and 8 this is a broad, general introduction to Science before following separate disciplines of Biology, Chemistry and Physics in Year 9 and beyond.

-In Key stage 4 most of our students study for GCSEs in the Separate Sciences to gain individual qualifications in Biology, Chemistry and Physics.
-The other option is Combined Science (2 GCSEs), or a Level 1/2 BTEC in Principles of Applied Science as well as Health and Social Care.
+In Key Stage 4 most of our students study for GCSE's in the Separate Sciences to gain individual qualifications in Biology, Chemistry and Physics.
+The other option is Combined Science (2 GCSEs).
+We also offer Level 1/2 BTEC's in Principles of Applied Science as well as Health and Social Care.